Marc Turtletaub: Director

-He is directing (and producing) Jules, a movie starring Ben Kingsley and Jane Curtin.
+He directed (and produced) Jules, a movie starring Ben Kingsley and Jane Curtin.
 Filming started September 10, 2021, in Boonton, New Jersey.
 It is about an unusual visitor to a small western Pennsylvania town.
-It will premier at the 2023 Sundance Film Festival.
+The film had its world premier at the 2023 Sonoma International Film Festival in March, 2023.
+It was the opening night film and won the Stolman Audience Award for Best Feature.
+At the 18th Rome Film Festival, the film was awarded the Ugo Tognazzi Prize for Best Comedy.
+Bleecker Street released the film in theaters August 11, 2023.

+Borges and Me: An Encounter, Jay Parini’s novelized memoir about his 1970 road trip through the Scottish Highlands with Jorge Luis Borges, is being adapted into a film directed by Turtletaub.
+Filming completed in the fall of 2024 with a 2025 expected release date.

 Marie Phillips, the author of the novel Gods Behaving Badly, described Turtletaub on-set as genial, good-natured and friendly.

-His style is radical and unique; he does no rehearsals, and, allows the "actors free to bring in what they can bring in."
+His style is radical and unique.
+He does no rehearsals, and, allows the "actors free to bring in what they can bring in" and surprise him.
 He only does a few takes, at most, which he feels allows "something fresh to come in," not necessarily his original vision.